-4 promotional pricing examples
+4 promotional pricing examples and tactics

 The definition we just gave may sound like a fancy way of saying that promotional pricing is when companies have a sale.
 It is that, but there are many strategies that all fall under that umbrella.